 - No group claim found for the managed group?
 Make sure the user is removed from the group.

 Only groups which are explicitly configured as managed by Kantega SSO will be affected by this feature.
-All other groups will be be ignored.
+All other groups will be ignored, so you will still be able to manage some groups locally if you wish.

 Other identity providers

-This test result shows that Mark Miller is a member of the jira-software-users group:
+The example test result below shows that Mark Miller is a member of the jira-software-users group:

 There are two different ways of setting up groups your users are added to during SAML login.